Understanding utilities as a tenant

 If I have a Section 8 or MRVP voucher, do I pay utilities?

-The Massachusetts Rental Voucher Program (MRVP) and the Federal Housing Section 8 voucher programs may give you a "Utility Allowance."
+Check your lease.
+The Massachusetts Rental Voucher Program (MRVP) and the Federal Section 8 voucher programs may give you a "Utility Allowance."
 A Utility Allowance is a certain amount of money provided monthly.
-Your housing authority decides the amount of your Utility Allowance based on the average cost of utilities where you live for similar household sizes.
-You only receive a Utility Allowance if you are responsible for paying for utilities.
-If your landlord pays for utilities, you will not receive this allowance.
+Your housing authority decides on the amount of your Utility Allowance based on the average cost of utilities where you live for similar household sizes.
+You only receive this Allowance if you’re responsible for paying utilities.

 For more about MRVP Utility Allowances, see the Boston Housing Authority Utility Allowance Chart.